Bullseye: Female darts player breaks down gender barrier

-The widely held image of professional darts on television screens as a beer-fuelled pub game typically played by out-of-shape men has been shattered by the barrier-breaking exploits of a young Englishwoman.
+The widely held image of professional darts on television screens as a beer-fueled pub game typically played by out-of-shape men has been shattered by the barrier-breaking exploits of a young Englishwoman.

 Amid raucous scenes at London’s atmospheric Alexandra Palace, Fallon Sherrock became an unlikely overnight celebrity in Britain when she landed a double 18 to clinch victory over a male opponent at the sport’s flagship event, the PDC World Championship, on Tuesday.